Hazemali1191/Yahoo_login_task/README.md

 - TestNG
 - DDT

-it's small task for Yahoo login
+it's task to run all positive and	negative scenarios for Yahoo login page